mdavidson9/docs.balsamiq.com/content/_editor/_wireframes/images.md

 * * *

 ## Adding Icons via the UI Library and Quick Add

+Icons from the amazing [Font Awesome](http://fortawesome.github.io/Font-Awesome/) icon set are pre-installed.
+It contains over 500 icons in a wide range of categories that can be sized from very small to very large.
+It is also updated frequently and we plan to keep up with the updates whenever we release a new version of our product

 Icons have their own category in the UI Library so you can drag and drop them just like any other control.